Plan Your Trip

 Please note the below limits and answers to frequently asked questions regarding crossing the US-Canada border.

-- Personal baggage may include up to 1.14 litres (40 ounces) of alcohol (liquor, liqueur) OR 24 – 355 ml (12 ounce) cans or bottles of beer or ale, OR 1.5 litres (53 ounces) of wine duty and tax free.
+- Personal baggage may include up to 1.14 litres (40 ounces) of alcohol (liquor, liqueur) OR 24 – 355 ml (12 ounce) cans of beer or ale, OR 1.5 litres (53 ounces) of wine duty and tax free.
 Alcohol may only be imported by persons who are the legal age, as prescribed by the Province at the point of entry.
 The minimum age for Ontario is 19 years old.

 - Personal baggage may include up to 200 cigarettes, 50 cigars and 200 mg of tobacco duty free.
 Tobacco may only be imported by persons who are the legal age, as prescribed by the Province at the point of entry.
 The minimum age for Ontario is 19 years old.